 Accounting Entities (ACRA Code) requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed.
-Such steps may include the communication of identified or suspected non-compliance with laws and regulations to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial statements.15
+Such steps may include the communication of identified or suspected non-compliance with laws and regulations between auditors within the engagement team, or other auditors performing work at entities or business units of a group for purposes other than the audit of the group financial statements.